Energy Transfer: Dakota Access Pipeline

 Dakota Access, LLC is owned 36.4% by the company and built the Bakken pipeline, also known as the Dakota Access Pipeline.

 In April 2016, the United States Environmental Protection Agency, United States Department of the Interior, and Advisory Council on Historic Preservation requested a full Environmental Impact Statement of the pipeline.
 In July 2016, the Standing Rock Sioux Tribe filed an injunction against the U.S. Army Corps of Engineers to stop building the pipeline.
 A group of young activists from Standing Rock ran from North Dakota to Washington, D.C., to present a petition in protest of the construction of the pipeline and launched an international campaign called ReZpect Our Water.
 In October 2016, Dakota Access Pipeline protests erupted at a construction site near the Cannonball River in North Dakota, resulting in the arrest of hundreds and the use of force by a private security company, North Dakota State and county police, and the North Dakota National Guard.

-In August 2017, Energy Transfer sued environmental groups Greenpeace USA, BankTrack and Earth First! under the Patriot Act.
-Energy Transfer accused these activists of attempting to profit via eco-terrorism.
-Banktrack responded that the case is a strategic lawsuit against public participation without merit, and that it is legal to inform the public and banks about projects that are with "actual negative social, environmental and human rights impacts."
-In 2019 a federal court in North Dakota dismissed the racketeering and defamation lawsuit filed by Energy Transfer Partners LP, the builder of the 1,000-mile Dakota Access Pipeline, against Greenpeace USA, EarthFirst and BankTrack for their pipeline protests.
+In August 2017, Energy Transfer filed lawsuits against environmental groups Greenpeace USA, BankTrack and Earth First! under the Patriot Act.
+A federal court dismissed the case in 2019.
 The lawsuit alleged Greenpeace USA misled the public with false claims about the Standing Rock Sioux tribes' sacred sites and the likelihood the pipeline would contaminate the Missouri River in North Dakota.
 In contrast, a 2018 Greenpeace report said Energy Transfer pipelines and those owned by the company's subsidiaries "spilled over 500 times in the last decade."
 A second civil suit in 2025 sought $300 million in damages from Greenpeace, alleging a leadership role by the organization in the Dakota Access Pipeline protests which Greenpeace denies.
-A Greenpeace legal advisor called the lawsuit "an attack on the broader movement and all of our First Amendment rights to free speech and peaceful protest."

-In 2025, a jury in North Dakota awarded $666.8 million in damages to Energy Transfer, holding Greenpeace USA and its affiliates (including Greenpeace Fund and Greenpeace International) liable.
-The jury found the organizations responsible for defamation, trespass, nuisance, and civil conspiracy, determining that they had backed and promoted protests that disrupted construction and, at times, turned violent, damaging Energy Transfer’s business dealings.
-Of the total judgment, Greenpeace USA and Greenpeace Fund were ordered to pay $535 million.
-The case included claims that Greenpeace had supplied activists with funding, equipment, and logistical aid at the protest site.
+A jury awarded $666.8 million in damages to Energy Transfer, holding Greenpeace USA and its affiliates (including Greenpeace Fund and Greenpeace International) liable.
 Greenpeace is appealing the ruling.

+Political activity

+As of August 2026, the organization spent $15.2 million in support of Republican candidates in the 2026 United States elections.